Saloni-Oswal/saloni-oswal.github.io/README.md

   </p>

   <p>
-  During the period from November 2022 to June 2024, I intentionally took a hiatus from my professional career to navigate a significant life transition.
+  From January 2023 I intentionally took a hiatus from my professional career to navigate a significant life transition.
 This break allowed me the opportunity to focus on personal growth, family commitments, and other aspects of my life.
 Despite not being formally employed during this time, I remained proactive in honing my skills, particularly in React, by staying updated with the latest industry trends and developments.
 Now, as I prepare to re-enter the workforce, I am eager to bring forth my renewed dedication, enthusiasm, and a wealth of experiences that have shaped me both personally and professionally.
 </p>

   <p>